 The sum of the two terms on the second row is the marginal expected distortion of consumption and investment in a partially integrated market.
-The term on the first row is the marginal insurance effect.
-It is zero if the strike price is below the industry's break-even price so that the financial market already offers complete insurance $(B(s-\phi)=0 \text{ for all } s \leq \phi)$.
-The marginal insurance effect is strictly negative when the firm is exposed to price risk $(s > \phi)$.
-Recall that the welfare benefit of an increase in the capacity reserve works through the reduction in the maximal price, $\bar{P}'M(k) < 0$, when there are no financial contracts; see Proposition 1.
-This security of supply benefit vanishes under option contracting because then it is the strike price s that marks the maximal price for the electricity intensive industry.
-The only remaining effect of the capacity reserve is to crowd out market-based investment in thermal capacity, which increases the likelihood that the price cannot clear in the market.
-Crowding-out represents the first term in (20) above.
-Hence, (the proof is in Appendix A.6):
+The term on the first row is the marginal price effect.
+It is zero if the strike price is below the industry's break-even price so that the financial market already offers complete insurance $(B(s-\phi)=0 \text{ for all } s \leq \phi)$ .
+It is strictly negative when the firm is exposed to price risk $(s>\phi)$ .
+Recall that the welfare benefit of an increase in the capacity reserve works through the reduction in the maximal price, $\bar{P}'M(k) < 0$ , when there are no financial contracts; see Proposition 1.
+This benefit vanishes under option contracting because then it is the strike price s that marks the maximal price for the electricity intensive industry.
+The remaining effect of the capacity reserve is to crowd out market-based investment in thermal capacity, which increases the probability of a supply shortage in the short-term market.